 The typical CAR-T treatment timeline in China spans 4 to 8 weeks from initial screening to discharge.
 This includes a 1-week evaluation, a 2-week manufacturing phase, and a 14-to-28-day inpatient monitoring period.
 Patients seeking rapid care can often access “Next-Day CAR-T” platforms in Shanghai, which reduce the car t cell therapy cost in china and manufacturing time significantly.
+Mayo Clinic describes CAR-T cell therapy as a process that involves collecting and modifying a patient’s own T-cells before reinfusing them — a multi-step journey that requires careful coordination at every phase.

 Phase 1: Remote Evaluation & Visa (Week 0)